Schedule a dermatology appointment?

 - Small raised bumps, almost like pimples

-Eczema can occur anywhere on your body, including your eyelids, chest, hands, and the inside bend of your elbows.
-Infants often develop eczema throughout their face and scalp.
+This condition can occur anywhere on your body, including your eyelids, chest, hands, and the inside bend of your elbows.
+Infants often develop it on their face and scalp.

-Treating eczema involves applying clinical-grade moisturizers specifically designed for sensitive skin, often several times a day.
-Dr. Henry typically suggests also using a cold compress when you’re having a flare-up.
+It is generally recommended to apply clinical-grade moisturizers specifically designed for sensitive skin, often several times a day.
+We also typically suggest using a cold compress when you’re having a flare-up.

-Many eczema sufferers find relief with anti-inflammatory corticosteroid creams and ointments, which Dr. Henry can prescribe.
+Many sufferers find relief with anti-inflammatory corticosteroid creams and ointments, which we can prescribe.
 In some cases, you might need antibiotics to combat underlying infections, or antihistamines if known allergies are worsening your eczema flare-ups.

-Dr. Henry may suggest treating eczema with phototherapy, where you expose your skin to specific light rays.
+Phototherapy, where you expose your skin to specific light rays, is another option for treatment.
 This helps regenerate new, healthy cells and reduces the appearance of rashes.

-Once Dr. Henry the team at Advanced Dermatology & Skin Cancer Center, PLLC treat your current flare-up, they can help you prevent future issues.
+In addition to treating flare-ups, we can then help you prevent future ones.
 Keeping your skin moisturized with clinical-grade moisturizers is especially important.
 You can also prevent eczema issues by:

 - Avoiding steamy showers or hot baths